Fiserv/apim/docs/getting-started.md

 Topics covered:
 -	How to send an API request to APIM APIs
--	How to make API call Postman,thunder Client and others
+-	How to test APIs using Postman,thunder Client and others testing tools